Bugaienko/react-frontend-shop/README.md

 Portfolio project.
-Uses the API as the back end of the application.
+Uses the API as the back-end of the application.
 Technologies and libraries involved:
 - React
 - HTML